FAQ

 • QoS Flow: The fundamental building block of QoS in 5G is the QoS Flow.
 A QoS Flow is a bearer type that provides a specific QoS level for data delivery.
 It is the finest granularity of QoS differentiation in the 5G network, ensuring that data packets are treated according to the QoS requirements of the application or service.

-• '5QI (5G QoS Identifier): Each QoS Flow is characterized by a 5QI, which defines the QoS characteristics such as priority level, packet delay budget, and packet error rate.
+• 5QI (5G QoS Identifier): Each QoS Flow is characterized by a 5QI, which defines the QoS characteristics such as priority level, packet delay budget, and packet error rate.
 The 5QI is similar in concept to the QCI in LTE but is designed to support a broader range of services and more granular QoS levels.

 Detailed Configuration Steps

-• Session Establishment: When a UE initiates a session, the network establishes a PDU (Protocol Data Unit) Session, which can carry multiple QoS Flows.
+• Session Establishment: When a UE (User Equipment) initiates a session, the network establishes a PDU (Protocol Data Unit) Session, which can carry multiple QoS Flows.
 Each PDU Session corresponds to a single IP address allocation for the UE but can support multiple services or applications each requiring different QoS levels.

 • QoS Flow Setup: For each service or application, a specific QoS Flow is set up within the PDU Session.
 This setup involves signaling between the UE and the network to agree on the 5QI and other QoS parameters such as GBR (Guaranteed Bit Rate) and MBR (Maximum Bit Rate), similar to the dedicated bearers in LTE.